Nelisiwe Xaba: Career

 Xaba's art reacts to its social context, and in particular to the condition of women.
 She often integrates objects to break down the barrier between costume and set and calls upon her audience to reconsider performative and receptive norms.
-In her piece, Uncles and Angels, she collaborated with director Mocke J. van Vueren to create an interactive performance mixing dance and video that questions the notions of chastity, purity, virginity testing and tradition.
+In her piece, Uncles and Angels, she collaborated with director Mocke J. van Veuren to create an interactive performance mixing dance and video that questions the notions of chastity, purity, virginity testing and tradition.
 Uncles and Angels interrogates these concepts by taking an ironic look at the power relations rooted in bodily interaction through performance and projection.
 Since premiering at the FNB Dance Umbrella festival in South Africa, Uncles and Angels has been presented in Germany, France (in 2013 in Avignon) and Austria.
-The work, based on a 3D film, won the FNB Art Fair prize in 2013.
+A 3D film based on the work won the FNB Art Fair prize in 2013.
 The origin of this work is the reed dance, a traditional custom of celebrating the virginity of girls before marriage, bringing together thousands of young Zulu girls.
 Although the custom disappeared for a time, it has experienced a resurgence since the early 1980s to the point of becoming a tourist attraction.
 Some young women are assaulted or raped during the ceremony.
 In another piece, Scars & Cigarettes, Xaba continues to explore the socialization of men and women through specific gender roles in society, focusing on different rites of passage or rituals unique to men, such as circumcision.
 Yet another work, Fremde Tänze (Strange Dance), created in 2014 as part of a residency in Freiburg im Breisgau, Germany, takes as its starting point work by German choreographers on the concept of exoticism.

 A recent issue of The Drama Review devoted several academic articles to Xaba and shifting global audience perspectives on her work.